 Other resources, like static external IP addresses, are regional.
 Regional resources can be used by any resources in that region, regardless of zone, while zonal resources can only be used by other resources in the same zone.
 A firewall enables you to specify the protocols, ports, and source IP ranges that can reach your instances using security groups.
 Static IPv4 addresses are used for dynamic cloud computing.
 Metadata, also known as tags, allows you to create and assign your GCP compute resources.

-The Sniffer mode AP is not supported on GCP.
+The AP in Sniffer mode is not supported in GCP.